Dragoon-Lab/LaitsV3/documentation/logs-structure.md

  action and the tutors response, if any.
 For Dragoon, this includes the "check" button.
  * `seek-help` -  Student request for help and the response.
 For Dragoon, this includes the "Demo" button.
  *	`close_problem` - The student has closed the session.
 This may be missing if the session was interrupted (e.g. the network connection died).
 *	`message` - A `text` format field that holds actual log message.
-The message will be in [JSON](http://json.org/) format and will include a member `time` that contains the number of seconds that have elapsed since the start of the session.
+The format is specified in the section "Message Format" below.

 This table is analogous to the table `STEP_TRANSACTION` in Andes; see [`create_STEP_TRANSACTION.sql`](https://github.com/bvds/andes/blob/master/LogProcessing/database/create_STEP_TRANSACTION.sql).
 The Andes table can be used to see how the `step` table should be formatted.